bluefacts-app/awesome-bluesky/readme.md

 [Bluesky](https://github.com/bluesky-social/) is an open-source microblogging platform powered by the [AT Protocol](https://atproto.com/).
 This protocol enables the creation of powerful third party tools, enlisted here for easy reference.

 Are you a programmer?
 Check out [Awesome ATProto](https://github.com/beeman/awesome-atproto) which has some overlap with this list but many more resources for libraries, bots, and the like.
 This list is intended for end user facing software and tools.
 [The Bluesky Index](https://github.com/scrub-dev/bsky-index/) is another great list to check out as well.
-This list is for user centric applications that can run without progamming knowledge that are ready to run "out of the box".
+This list is for user centric applications that can run without programming knowledge that are ready to run "out of the box".
 Libraries, self-hosting tools, etc should be submitted elsewhere.

 Know of another tool?
-Either submit it here as a pull request or simply tell me ([@fishttp.website](https://bsky.app/profile/fishttp.website)) about it on Bluesky.
+Either submit it here as a pull request or tell us on BlueSky ([@bluefacts.app](https://bsky.app/profile/bluefacts.app)).

-Always use an app password, never your main password!

 ## Charts, graphs, and stats
  - [Bcounter](https://bcounter.nat.vg/) - near real time user counter